andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 - Customers with no children are preferable
 - Perform a segmented analysis with more specific data
 - Calculate and compare CLV/CAC per customer segment

+- Marital Status
+    - The importance of marital status as a metric is its pertinence to detailed targeting in FB/IG ads
+    - We can target a few different types of relationship statuses, however our dataset includes some undesirable/ambiguous values

+    >In addition to Married and Single, we have:

+    > - Together
+    > - Divorced
+    > - Widowed
+    > - Alone
+    > - Absurd
+    >- Yolo

+There is no documentation to elaborate on the meaning of these values.
+While some remote inferences can be made, they were grouped into a collective Other category for the sake of consistency.

 ![](Dashboard_Screenshots/channel.png)